zc277584121/milvus-docs/site/en/userGuide/schema/analyzer/tokenizer/jieba-tokenizer.md

 ---
 id: jieba-tokenizer.md
 title: Jieba​ Tokenizer
-summary: The `jieba` tokenizer processes Chinese text by breaking it down into its component words.​
+summary: "The `jieba` tokenizer processes Chinese text by breaking it down into its component words.​"
 ---

 # Jieba​